 Download a PDF version of this resource.

-A household is considered to be fuel poor if:
+In England, a household is considered to be fuel poor if:

 - They have required fuel costs that are above average (the national median level).